hanzvibes/InstaJS/README.md

 - Follow, Like & Comment post by Location
 - Unfollow all following
 - Unfollow account who not following you back

+## Changelog v3.1

+- Auto View Stories
+- Auto Unfollow Inactive user
+- Auto Unfollow user if they haven't any post
+- Auto Like and Comment on feeds
+- Auto Like all posts from location (Like only)
+- Auto Comment all posts from location (Comment only)
+- Auto Follow all people from location (Follow only)
+- Auto-set and change delays to simulate human behavior
+- Automatically save logs in the './logs/' folder
+- Change login method using 'dotenv'

 ## 📂Requirements